sharannarang/Cleaning_Data_Project/main/Codebook.md

 ## Merging training and test datasets

-The raw data from test and training datasets are provided as inputs to the create\_data\_frame() function which creates two new dataframes test\_df and train\_df.
+The raw data from test and training datasets are provided as inputs to the create\_data\_frame() function which creates two new dataframes: test\_df and train\_df.
 These tidy dataframes are then merged (using rbind) to create a merged dataframe (merge\_df) containing the training and test data with descriptive column names and descriptive activity labels.

 ## Extracting the mean and standard deviation values